 “Who is this man I followed, literally, to the edges of civilization, to the brink of life itself?"

 Inette Miller is a Jewish woman, a writer, a level-headed single mother agreeing to a rite of passage that demanded she walk naked in someone else’s homeland – trek the blurred borders of magic.
 She was mute that first year, but she is no longer shy about telling her story.
 This is the story of the human possibilities of spirit.
 It is equally the story of the human path, burdened with fears and doubts.
 She went on vacation for a week, and she stayed for a lifetime.

 ‘Iokepa is a Native Hawaiian, who relinquished “everything I’d worked for all my life” to embrace his aboriginal identity and reawaken his ancestral culture.

 Inette is a Jewish woman, who surrendered a privileged writer’s life to join him, camping on Hawaiian beaches with little food and no money, and walking the paths of his ancestors.

 Together, they packed all they owned into three suitcases and began their ancestor-driven Return Voyage across America.
 Their message: what Native Hawaiians lived for 12,000 years – ritual practices that prevented war – have profound implications for the 21st century.

-For the past ten years – January through March - Inette and ‘Iokepa have taken their empowering Return Voyage speaking and book tour on the road.
-Coast to coast, they have shared their stories at clubs, churches, bookstores, universities – all venues of your choosing.
+For each of the past ten years – January through April - Inette and ‘Iokepa have taken their empowering Return Voyage speaking and book tour on the road.
+Coast to coast, they have shared their stories at clubs, churches, bookstores, universities..

 We are the proud, generous, faith-filled people who inhabited these Islands for over 13,000 years.
 Our aboriginal ancestors were born from the heart of our Creator and set down on these Islands to assume human responsibility for its stewardship.